How to Model Intuitive Eating for Kids

 What You Can Do:

-- Share positive comments about how food makes you feel, such as "energized" or "strong."
+• Share positive comments about how food makes you feel, using words like "energized" or "strong."

 Breaking the Cycle